MngSebastian/tenant-form/README.md

 **Routing** - you can go to any part of the form via url `/form/email`.

-**All steps validation** - If you went straight to `/form/email` and continued to submit, you will be taken back to the first field that has a validation error and all others will be saved, problem is in this case submit must be clicked twice to work :(.
-I did not have time to look into it.
+**All steps validation** - If you went straight to `/form/email` and continued to submit, you will be taken back to the first field that has a validation error and all others will be saved.

 **Input fields Clear Icon** - Every Input field renders an `x` icon to clear the field when text has been entered.